Minnesota Community Care

-West Side Community Health Services (WSCHS) is the largest community clinic organization in Minnesota, with multiple locations in the metro area.
+Minnesota Community Care is the largest community clinic organization in Minnesota, with multiple locations in the metro area.
 We provide innovative and multicultural / multilingual health care services and education to immigrant and low-income communities.

 Mission: "strengthening the well-being of our community through health care for all".

-Locations include, East Side Family Clinic, Health Care for the Homeless, Health Start, Helping Hand Dental Clinic, House Calls, La Clinica, McDonough Homes and West Side Dental Clinic.
+Locations include, East Side Family Clinic, Health Care for the Homeless, Health Start, Helping Hand Dental Clinic, House Calls, La Clinica, McDonough Homes, St. Paul Wellness Center, and West Side Dental Clinic.
 More information is on our website.

 Our program started with clinical services provided by Dan Rehrauer.
-A year later, a dispensing pharmacy opened in a 10x12 space.
+A year later, a dispensing pharmacy opened in a 10ft x12ft space.
 Both services have greatly expanded since then.
 We now provide MTM at both the West Side and East Side locations.
 We have a wide array of collaborative practice agreements and are responsible for anticoagulation monitoring, and insulin/injection titration.
 The clinical pharmacists are also involved with the specialty clinics, including diabetes and HIV.
 Our role in HIV includes extensive adherence programs and monitoring.
-Lastly, we serve as a resource to our providers for pharmacotherapy questions and education.
+We also serve as a resource to our providers for pharmacotherapy questions and education.

 The days vary greatly.
 Residents will have the opportunity to see patients one on one and present their cases to a preceptor before developing and implementing a plan.
 Case presentations are done periodically to review interesting or complex cases with other pharmacists and residents.
 Usually, all the pharmacists and students meet weekly for journal clubs, topic discussions or case presentations.
 Residents are also responsible for answering many of the daily drug information questions from providers as well as providing education at monthly provider meetings.